Dishwasher Repair Tips: Dishwasher Not Cleaning Dishes

 Step 2: Replace the inlet valve

-Inlet valves that are starting to fail sometimes make a hammering noise.
+Dishwasher inlet valves that are starting to fail sometimes make a hammering noise.
 If you hear this, replace the valve.
 But before you start any work on the dishwasher, unplug it or turn off the power at the shutoff switch or main circuit panel.
 Test to see if the power is off by turning on the dishwasher and making sure it doesn’t run.
 You’ll also have to shut off the water before removing the inlet switch.
-Usually you’ll find a shutoff valve under the kitchen sink or in the basement or crawl space under the dishwasher.
+Usually, you’ll find a shutoff valve under the kitchen sink or in the basement or crawl space under the dishwasher.
 Otherwise, close the main water valve.

-Photo 4 shows how to remove the inlet valve.
+Photo 4 shows how to remove the dishwasher inlet valve.
 Yours may look different.
 Whether you’re replacing the valve or simply cleaning the screen, you’ll have to unscrew the brass fitting that connects the water line to the valve.
 Remove the four screws that secure the valve to the bracket to access the filter screen (Photo 5).
 Reassemble and reinstall the valve in the reverse order.
 Wrap Teflon tape around the fitting threads before screwing the fitting into the valve.

-Required Tools for this Project
+Required Tools for this Dishwasher Repair Project

-Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.
+Have the necessary tools for this DIY bosch dishwasher troubleshooting project lined up before you start—you’ll save time and frustration.